 Because clinical trials are conducted under prescribed conditions, adverse reaction rates observed in the clinical trial may not reflect the rates observed in practice.
-Because clinical trials are also conducted under widely varying conditions, adverse reactions observed in the clinical trials of a drug cannot always be directly compared to rates in the clinical trials of another drug.
-The adverse reaction information from clinical trials does, however, provide a basis for identifying the adverse reactions that appear to be related to drug use and for approximating rates.
+Because clinical trials are also conducted under widely varying conditions, adverse reactions observed in the clinical trials of a drug cannot always be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The following selected adverse reactions occurred in less than 0.2% of patients treated with ACANYA Gel (clindamycin phosphate 1.2% and benzoyl peroxide 2.5%) : application site pain (0.1%); application site exfoliation (0.1%); and application site irritation (0.1%).
+The following selected adverse reactions occurred in less than 0.2% of patients treated with ACANYA Gel: application site pain (0.1%); application site exfoliation (0.1%); and application site irritation (0.1%).

-Table 1: Local Skin Reactions - Percent of Patients with
+Table 1: Local Skin Reactions -Percent of Subjects

 |Burning||3||< 1||0||8||2||0||2||< 1||0|